 5. Getting to Know One Click Installs

-The final tool we’re going to look at in this tutorial is under the Software section and it’s called QuickInstall.
+The final tool we’re going to look at in this cPanel tutorial is under the Software section and it’s called Softaculous Apps Installer.

-With QuickInstall you can easily install WordPress and other popular content management systems on any domain you own.
+With Softaculous you can easily install WordPress and other popular content management systems on any domain you own.
 Below we’ll show you how to install WordPress with just a few clicks.

 Obviously, there’s a lot more you can do within your cPanel.
-But, the five items above are commonly requested by beginners.
+But, the five items above are commonly requested by people who want to learn more about cPanel for beginners.

 Any other common tasks you use cPanel for?
-Share your favorites in the comments below.
+Share your favorite cPanel tips in the comments below.